-Prerequisite:

-- Mathematics 8 - 2.
-Consent of teacher, counselor, and parents/guardians
+Prerequisite: Mathematics 8, Consent of teacher, counselor, and parents/guardians

 This course is designed for students who are seeking to focus on building stronger foundational understanding and skills.
-The pace of the course will be slower compared to the Mathematics 9 course because it has been designed to support students in developing fundamental skills.
+The pace of the Mathematics 9 Adapted course will be slower compared to the Mathematics 9 course because it has been designed to support students in developing fundamental skills and is designed to provide a supportive bridge between Mathematics 9 and Mathematics 10 Workplace.
+Emphasis will include place value, fractions, and percents, in addition to an introduction to the topics in Mathematics 9.
+Students successful in completing all the learning outcomes of Mathematics 9 may move on to Foundations of Mathematics and Pre-calculus 10.